 And God called the dry land earth; and the gathering together of the waters called he seas: and God saw that it was good.”
 (Genesis 1:9-10)

-If we apply this concept to the two beasts in Revelation 13, the beast which came up out of the sea must be “gathered together unto one place” [gather/unite the whole world] before the beast which will come up out of the earth can “appear.”
+If we apply this framework to the two beasts in Revelation 13, the beast which came up out of the sea must be “gathered together unto one place” [gather/unite the entire world] before the beast which will come up out of the earth can “appear.”

 There is plenty of Biblical evidence to prove the “sea” symbol in Revelation 13 means a gathering of people from around the world.
 The same symbolic imagery of “waters” is found in Revelation 17:15.
 There it states that the “whore” (MYSTERY, BABYLON THE GREAT) sits upon “waters” which are interpreted to be “peoples, and multitudes, and nations, and tongues”.
 And as it says earlier on in Revelation 17:1, the whore sits “upon many waters”, but in verse 7 she is really sitting on the beast that is upon many waters.
 And that beast happens to have seven heads and ten horns, just like the sea beast in Revelation 13.

-All of this may help to paint a clearer picture of how the two beasts, or two world orders, take their places in history.
-The new world order (the earth beast), would come as a result of the old world order (the sea beast, or Roman system) gathering the peoples, tongues and nations together.
-In other words, we can infer that the new world order emerges as a result of the formation of a globalized society.
+All of this may help to paint a clearer picture of the two beasts, or two world orders, and how they will take place in preparation for the revealing of the antichrist demagogue.
+The new world order (the earth beast), will come as a result of the old world order (the sea beast, or Roman system) gathering the peoples, tongues and nations together.
+In other words, we can infer that the real “new world order” that delivers the mark of the beast will emerge after the formation of a united globe – perhaps a global state based upon the vision of world peace.